cocos/cocos-docs/en/release-notes/upgrade-guide-v3.0.md

 ![import-menu](import-menu.png)

-Next, select the root directory of the Cocos Creator 2.x project and the plugin will automatically traverse all the resources in the project and present them on the import window.
+Next, select the root directory of the Cocos Creator 2.x project in the file browse dialog that pops up.

 ![import-select-project](import-select-project.png)

 > **Note**: It is recommended to upgrade to Cocos Creator 2.4.3 or above separately before re-importing; otherwise the import results cannot be guaranteed to be correct.

-If the developer wishes to switch to another project for import, click on the icon in the image below to reselect the project.

-After confirming the items to be imported, developers can check the resources to be imported by themselves and then click the __Import__ button in the image below to complete the import.
+All the resources in the Cocos Creator 2.x project will be automatically presented in the **Import Cocos Creator 2.x** project pop-up panel, where the developer can reconfirm the resources to be imported and then click the **Import** button in the bottom right corner of the panel to complete the import.
+If the developer wants to switch between imported 2.x projects, click on the search icon button in the image below to reselect the project.

 ![import-project](import-panel.png)

-As the editor is currently unable to support hot updates for plugins, if developers are experiencing problems with the plugin, get the latest plugin via [this portal](https://github.com/cocos-creator/plugin-import-2.x/blob/main/README.md).
+The **Manual** button in the bottom left corner of the panel will take you to the GitHub repository where the project plugins are imported, to [update imported plugins](https://github.com/cocos-creator/plugin-import-2.x/blob/main/README.md) or to submit feedback.

 ## Old version developers quickly get started